 - foreign court orders removing parental responsibility that have been registered under the Australian Family Law Act 1975, and

 - orders from a court of a country that has signed the Hague Convention on the Civil Aspects of International Child Abduction permitting a child to travel internationally.
-However, you must still complete to request that the child’s passport application be considered under the special circumstances provisions.
+However, you must still complete

 In all other cases, even if foreign court orders remove parental rights, the consent of a person with parental responsibility is still required.